KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/rosicrucian_light.md

 What the alchemist purifies outside, he must first purify within.

-This insight now appears in your book through biology, water, and coherence:
+This insight now appears in modern language through biology, water, and coherence:

 • EZ-water forming in the body